Swastik-K-Sahu/Real-Time-Fraud-Detection-System/README.md

 # Real-Time-Fraud-Detection-System
-A fraud detection system that processes real-time financial transactions and flags suspicious activities.
+A fraud detection system that processes real-time financial transactions and flags suspicious activities using ElasticSearch.